Dhananjay Mane

-Dhananjay Mane (/mr/) is a fictional character from the 1988 Marathi-language film Ashi Hi Banwa Banwi, portrayed by Ashok Saraf.
-He works as a salesman in a cosmetics store in Pune and is secretly in love with his boss, Madhuri (played by Ashwini Bhave).
-Throughout the film, he faces humorous challenges while living with his thrifty landlord, Vishwasrao Sarpotdar (portrayed by Sudhir Joshi), and hosting his unemployed friends.
-Dhananjay Mane has become a beloved figure in Marathi cinema, amassing a devoted fanbase.

-The character of Dhananjay Mane was developed through collaboration of Sachin Pilgaonkar, Vasant Sabnis, and V. Shantaram, aiming to create a relatable protagonist reflecting the struggles of common man.
-The surname "Mane" was inspired by Kisan Mane, V. Shantaram's chartered accountant.
-Portrayed with depth and humor by Saraf, Dhananjay has become an iconic figure in Marathi cinema, embodying the challenges of job hunting and financial insecurity.
+Dhananjay Mane (/mr/) is a fictional character from the 1988 Marathi film Ashi Hi Banwa Banwi, portrayed by Ashok Saraf.
+He works as a salesman in a cosmetics store in Pune and is secretly in love with his modern employer, Madhuri, portrayed by Ashwini Bhave.
+He faces humorous challenges while living with his thrifty landlord, Vishwasrao Sarpotdar (portrayed by Sudhir Joshi), and hosting his unemployed friends.
+The character is developed by Sachin Pilgaonkar, Vasant Sabnis, and V. Shantaram, which aims to be a protagonist who faces the daily struggles of a common man.
+The last name "Mane" is taken from Shantaram's chartered accountant, Kisan Mane.
+Portrayed with depth and humour by Saraf, the character has become a widely loved character in Marathi cinema, depicting the struggles of unemployment and lack of economic stability.

 Fictional biography

-Dhananjay Mane is a clever salesman working in a Pune cosmetics store, harboring a secret love for his boss, Madhuri.
+Dhananjay Mane is a street-smart salesman working in a Pune cosmetics store, harbouring a secret crush for his boss, Madhuri.
 Living with his frugal landlord, Mr. Sarpotdar, Dhananjay is joined by his brother Shantanu, a medical student.
 They secretly host their childhood friends, Sudhir and Parshya, who are struggling to find work.
 After a drunken confrontation with Sarpotdar, they face eviction and desperately seek new housing.

 They find an elderly widow, Leelabai, who offers rooms but insists they must be married couples.
 To comply, Dhananjay and Shantanu persuade Sudhir and Parshya to dress as women, creating comedic chaos.
 As they settle in, romantic entanglements unfold: Sudhir falls for Leelabai's niece, Manisha, while Shantanu concocts a story to appease his girlfriend Sushma.

 Their deception is threatened when Tanu, Leelabai's servant, uncovers their secret.
 After a series of misunderstandings and confrontations, Leelabai ultimately accepts the friends as her own sons, recognizing their intentions were pure.
 The film concludes with joyous marriages and a heartfelt family photo, celebrating their newfound bonds.

 Development

-The character of Dhananjay Mane was created by Sachin Pilgaonkar, V. Shantaram, and Vasant Sabnis, aimed a coherent protagonist who faces struggles and aspirations of everyday people.
-Initially, a surname was not required for the character, but it became necessary when the character Parasha needed to be addressed as him.
-The choice of the surname "Mane" was inspired by V. Shantaram's CA, Kisan Mane, who happened to visit the office during a brainstorming session, finalized Pilgaonkar and by writer Vasant Sabnis.
+The character of Dhananjay Mane was created by Sachin Pilgaonkar, V. Shantaram, and Vasant Sabnis, aimed a coherent protagonist who faces struggles and aspirations of daily people.
+Initially, a last name was not required for the character, but it became necessary when the character Parasha needed to be addressed as him.
+The choice of the last name "Mane" was inspired by V. Shantaram's chartered accountant, Kisan Mane, who happened to visit the office during a brainstorming session, finalised Pilgaonkar and by writer Vasant Sabnis.
 The dialogue "Dhananjay Mane Ithech Rahatat Ka?" by portrayal Parshya (played by Laxmikant Berde) is also come during this session.